p12tic/libsimdpp/README.md

 License
 -------

-The library is distributed under the Boost Software License, Version 1.0
+The library may be freely used in commercial and non-commercial software.
+The code is distributed under the Boost Software License, Version 1.0.
+Some internal development scripts are licensed under different licenses -- see comments in these files.
+The documentation is licensed under CC-BY-SA.

 > Boost Software License - Version 1.0 - August 17th, 2003
 >